jboss-container-images/rhpam-7-openshift-image/quickstarts/router-ext/README.md

 ## Deploying the custom image on OpenShift using IBM BAMOE Operator.

-For this tutorial, I'll be using the CodeReady Containers.
+For this tutorial, we will be using OpenShift Local.
-For instructions about installing CodeReady Containers, see [Install OpenShift on a laptop with CodeReady Containers](https://cloud.redhat.com/openshift/install/crc/installer-provisioned?intcmp=7013a000002CtetAAC)
+For instructions about installing CodeReady Containers, see [Install OpenShift on a laptop](https://console.redhat.com/openshift/create/local)

-Start CRC and log in, when CRC starts the credentials are printed in the logs, for example:
+Start OpenShift Local and log in, when it starts the credentials are printed in the logs, for example:

 ```bash
 $ crc start